gmb2012/parking-space/README.md

 available - DATE NOT NULL

-number - INT UNSIGNED NOT NULL
+number - INT NOT NULL

 owner - VARCHAR(256) NOT NULL

 booker - VARCHAR(256)

-booked - TIMESTAMP
+booked - INT

-created - TIMESTAMP default now() tbd in application
+created - INT default now() tbd in application

-updated - TIMESTAMP default now() on update now() tbd in application
+updated - INT default now() on update now() tbd in application

 ## Index
 Unique index on timestamp and number